 It was Newton in Principia who famously made the first step towards this modern understanding of the shape and gravity of the Earth.
 He obtained qualitatively correct results on the assumption that the Earth was of uniform density.
 A preliminary step in his calculation was to compute (with good accuracy) the acceleration due to gravity at the poles and equator of a slightly oblate non-rotating spheroid of uniform density.

-To obtain good quantitative agreement with the values quoted in the first paragraph of this section, Newton’s successors abandoned the assumption of uniform density (the real Earth has a metallic core and a mantle and crust of much less dense oxides).
+To obtain good quantitative agreement with the values quoted in the first paragraph of this abstract, Newton’s successors abandoned the assumption of uniform density (the real Earth has a metallic core and a mantle and crust of much less dense oxides).
 Nevertheless, from a mathematical point of view, the gravitational properties of a non-rotating body of uniform density are worth pursuing.

 The present paper poses and solves two optimisation problems which were not considered by Newton and which, as far as the author is aware, have not been considered by others.
 They concern how a hypothetical planet-builder can make best use of a given amount of incompressible uniform material if he wishes to obtain, if only at one or two points on the surface, the maximum acceleration due to gravity.
 The planet-builder is also granted planet rigidity; he can form the planet into the shape he chooses, without worrying that the planet will under its own gravity revert to being a sphere.
 The first optimisation problem constrains the planet-builder to form the material into a spheroid (of any degree of oblateness); the second imposes no constraint on the form, and therefore is a “calculus of variations” problem.
 The solution to the first problem is a surprisingly oblate spheroid, with the acceleration due to gravity maximised at the two poles.
 The solution to the second problem is a particular ovoid of revolution, also surprisingly flattened, with the acceleration due to gravity highest at the pole at the blunt end.